 The goals of Climate LEAP are to:

 - Increase student competence in science and mathematics by examining the interconnected topics of climate and energy;

 - Increase student enthusiasm for science and mathematics by showing how the above topics are relevant to their daily lives;

 - Increase student interest in science careers by highlighting the diversity of career opportunities and emphasizing emerging science and technology careers; and,

-- Provide an opportunity for students to communicate their scientific knowledge to others through completion of community outreach project.
+- Provide an opportunity for students to communicate their scientific knowledge to others through completion of a student-facilitated action project.

 Students participate in a free one-week, non-residential Summer Institute on the campus of UNC-Chapel Hill and at least four academic year follow-up activities to be held on Saturdays and during teacher workdays or early release days.
-In addition, students are invited to conduct a climate leadership action project to develop their leadership and science communication skills.
+In addition, students are supported in their pursuit of an optional action project in an effort to develop their leadership and science communication skills.

 Dana Haine, Program Director